 The difference between a rum and coke and a Cuba libre is the addition of fresh lime juice, which takes this from a mediocre mixed drink to a classic cocktail.

 - ¾ oz simple syrup

 Muddle Mint with simple and lime juice, add ice, rum, and top with soda.

-There are lots of ways to make a Mojito, some people prefer raw sugar or white granulated sugar, some people like crushed ice, some people like a lightly aged rum.
+There are lots of ways to make a mojito.
+Some people prefer raw sugar or white granulated sugar, some people like crushed ice, and some people like lightly aged rum.
 Experiment to find your perfect Mojito spec.

 History and Production

 Bacardi production is all about the yeast.
 Their patented strain of yeast, first used by founder Facundo Bacardi Massó, is mixed with water and molasses and set to ferment in temperature-controlled tanks.
-The fermented molasses is then distilled in two manners.
-One part is run through a column still and turned into “redistillado” while the other is run through a separate style of column still and turned into “aguardiente”.
+The fermented molasses is then distilled in two ways.
+One part is run through a column still and turned into “redistillado,” while the other is run through a separate style of column still and turned into “aguardiente.”
 The two separate distillates are aged in oak barrels, charcoal filtered, and blended to create Bacardi rums.